kugaevsky/jquery-phoenix/README.md

 * `save` – save value from field to stored item
 * `remove` – stop saving timer and remove stored item from localStorage

 **NB** Phoenix doesn't remove stored item from localStorage by itself.
-So don't forget to call `remove` on successful form submission or any other event when you don't need filled in form field values anymore.
+So don't forget to call `remove` event when you don't need filled in form field values anymore or use `clearOnSubmit` option with form id.

 ### Events